 The political and social state of the world in 2020 is such that it is tempting to retreat into books.
 That would be the approach of Gail Hightower, a character in William Faulkner’s 1932 novel, Light In August.
 He is a former Church minister, forced to resign after the upstanding people of Jefferson Mississippi found out that his wife was an adulterer and had committed suicide.
-He retreats from the 1930s American South into monastic seclusion, where he tries to find consolation in books.
+He retreats into monastic seclusion, where he tries to find consolation in books.

 From the stand-point of wishing to find consolation, reading Light In August can be a demoralising experience.
 Unpleasant as the world might be, retreat is not presented as an attractive option – Hightower’s house is oppressive, seedy and lonely.
 But if you do venture outside the four walls, then you face, on the one hand, criminals who care for nothing but themselves, or upstanding folks who are just as bad, since they have gained their position on the basis of a skewed set of values.
 The police, for example… If you ever wanted a sense of the historical background behind the Black Lives Matter movement, then this book is required reading.